 Again—yes.
 Sulfur has been used in the world of medicine for centuries, and now dermatologists 👩⚕️ are recommending it for acne as one of the gentlest drying agents available.
-This is because sulfur works by reducing sebum (oil) buildup without over-drying the skin.
+This is because sulfur acne treatment works by reducing sebum (oil) buildup without over-drying the skin.
 This, in turn, reduces blackheads, whiteheads, and even pimples.

 Sulfur for Sensitive Skin